hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 [1] This is not because the latency of a memory device is hidden from the CPU.
 This is a complication caused by internal activities of a memory device that are abstracted away by the CPU/Memory interface.
-This problem is not apparent in a 1-level cache system.
-However, it might be a problem in two or more level cache system.
+Consider a cache miss in an L1D cache which causes the L1D cache to pull a cache block from memory to L1D cache.
-For example, if we have a two-level cache sytem, when there is a miss in both L1 and L2.
+However, since the cache is full, it needs to evict an entry to memory.
-When the L1 receives the data, it might evict an entry from L1 to L2.
+Note that, the cache sends to response to the CPU as soon as it sends the eviction request to memory.
-L1 sends the response back to the CPU as soon as L2 receives the evict request.
+In the next instruction, there could be an L1D cache miss again.
-Upon the next data memory access from the CPU, and if there is an L1 miss, L2 might still be busy with the previous evict request.
+However, the memory might be busy with the previous eviction request, so the L1D cache must wait for the memory to complete that request before it can pull a cache block to memory.
-As a result, there's no single value describe each of a cache miss latency and a cache hit latency as those values are dependent on the state of the cache/memory devices, which are unknown until the runtime, and are varied from a workload to another workload.
+Thus, the cache miss latency might vary from access to access.